Sitemap Event Validation

 event=

-to the end, as highlighted in the following figure. -
+to the end, as highlighted in this image. -

 Navigate to the Chrome Console developer tool.
 Run the